9. Make time for yourself

 Aside from the obvious health benefits of eating home cooked food, preparing a nice meal is an important aspect of self-care and will make you feel like you’re looking after yourself.

 Cooking is also an ideal time to practice mindfulness, as you need to concentrate on the job at hand.
 So play your favourite tunes, put some time aside to experiment in the kitchen and then sit down to enjoy the fruits of your labour.
-For recipe ideas, click here.
+For culinary inspiration head over to our recipe section

 7. Practice mindfulness